mknyszek/rust-libquantum/README.md

 ## Prerequisits

 * Rust (install [here](https://www.rustup.rs)).
-* Libquantum (can be installed from [source] or through a package manager, for example `sudo apt-get install libquantum-dev` or `brew install libquantum`)
+* Libquantum (can be installed from [source] or through a package manager, for example `sudo apt-get install libquantum-dev` or `brew install libquantum --devel`)

 ## Installation